CHILDREN’S BOOKS FOR TEACHING ABOUT BLACK HISTORY MONTH

 Little Leaders: Bold Women in Black History by Vashti Harrison

 This New York Times best-seller beautifully illustrates 40 women who have all changed the world.
 Little Leaders educates and inspires our young minds, while showcasing trailblazing Black women in American history—our real-life superheroes.
 Inspiring text paired with amazing illustrations bring these iconic women figures to life, where every reader can find a hero to admire.
 Female figures like abolitionist Sojourner Truth and pilot Bessie Coleman will encourage the younger generations to be bold in helping change the world for the better.
+Author Vashi Harrison will discuss this book and two other Little Leaders books at a virtual event during the 2021 Virginia Festival of the Book.
+The event is free and open to the public.

 Tiny Stitches: The Life of Medical Pioneer Vivien Thomas by Gwendolyn Hooks, illustrated by Colin Bootman